MicrosoftDocs/win32/desktop-src/HyperV_v2/requeststatechange-msvm-plannedcomputersystem.md

 ---
-Description: 'Requests that the state of the planned system be changed to the value specified.' ms.assetid: '54ed9514-4f09-458e-8e86-a807ee66df17'
+Description: Requests that the state of the planned system be changed to the value specified. ms.assetid: 54ed9514-4f09-458e-8e86-a807ee66df17
-title: 'RequestStateChange method of the Msvm\_PlannedComputerSystem class'
+title: RequestStateChange method of the Msvm\_PlannedComputerSystem class ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # RequestStateChange method of the Msvm\_PlannedComputerSystem class